 If you’re looking for an affordable three-wheel table tennis robot, you’ve probably had your eye on the Power Pong 2001!
 But is it a good choice?
-Here’s my full review of the Power Pong 2001.
+Here’s my full review.

 You may have noticed that the Power Pong 2001 looks very similar to a Butterfly Amicus robot.
 That’s because they’re made by the same factory in Hungary!